• Skip to primary navigation

 • ×

-They're also known as Drop Scones, as the batter is particularly thick (not runny like American pancakes).
+They're also known as Drop Scones, as the batter is particularly thick (not runny like American pancakes) or griddle cakes in the UK.

-American pancakes don't really have an equivalent in France, as our French pancakes, or sweet crêpes, are much thinner and don't use any rising agent like baking powder or soda.
+American pancakes don't have a direct equivalent in France, as French pancakes, or sweet crêpes are much thinner and don't use a raising agent.

 thin pancake with a spoonful of jam